Claudia Lonow

-Claudia Lonow (born January 26, 1963) is an American actress, comedian, television writer and producer.
+Claudia Lonow (born January 26, 1963) is an American actress, comedian, television writer, and producer.
 She is best known for her portrayal of Diana Fairgate on Knots Landing (1979-1984, 1993).

 Early life and education

-Lonow was born Claudia Rapaport in New York City to mother JoAnne Astrow and father David Rapaport, a radio executive who was the general manager of the All-Disco format at New York radio station WKTU Disco 92.
+Lonow was born Claudia Rapaport in New York City to mother JoAnne Astrow, a comedian and talent manager, and father David Rapaport, a radio executive who was the general manager of the All-Disco format at New York radio station WKTU Disco 92.
 She has two younger half-brothers: Eric Rapaport, a doctor, and Michael Rapaport, a film and television actor.
-Her stepfather is comic Mark Lonow, who owned The Improv with Budd Friedman.
+Her stepfather is comic Mark Lonow, who owned the Improv with Budd Friedman.
 She took his surname.
 Lonow is Jewish and grew up in a Jewish family.

-Lonow graduated from The High School of Music and Art in New York City.
+Lonow graduated from Beverly Hills High School.

 Career

 Actor

 Lonow is known for her role as Diana Fairgate on the CBS series Knots Landing, in which she appeared from 1979 to 1984 and again in 1993.
 She reprised her role in the 1997 reunion miniseries Knots Landing: Back to the Cul-de-Sac.
 She guest starred on Fantasy Island, The Love Boat and Hotel.